 The Data Science Incubator is a program that brings together data science experts with domain experts throughout the campus.
 The goal is to advance science by solving problems related to data scale, data visualization, machine learning, etc. The incubator works on the principle of direct collaboration.
-Each project has a project lead who sits with the incubator staff two days per week.
+Each project has a project lead who works with the incubator staff the equivalent of two days per week.

 Not necessarily.
 We frequently find that data preparation tasks take an inordinate amount of project resources.
 We are interested in exploring solutions to these problems that allow researchers to focus on “doing science” instead of munging around with data formats.
 It is helpful to have the data “in hand” or easily accessible before starting a project.

 Yes.
 We have extensive expertise with moving code and data to cloud infrastructures such Amazon Web Services, Microsoft Azure, and the Google Cloud Platform.
 A reasonable incubator project would be to move an existing workflow to the cloud in a cost-effective manner.

 We are currently holding office hours online.
 Please see our Office Hours page for more information.